VVUQ · Module 4 of 10

 |---|---|---|---|

-| Ignoring data uncertainty | Small gap called a discrepancy | "Is |E| bigger than uD?" | Compare the error to the measurement uncertainty. |
+| Ignoring data uncertainty | Small gap called a discrepancy | "Which uncertainties have I included?" | Express |E| relative to the stated uncertainties, and name the contributors still missing. |

-| Extrapolating a validation | Trusting the model out of range | "Is this inside the validated domain?" | Validation covers only the tested conditions. |
+| Extrapolating a validation | Trusting the model out of range | "Is this inside the span of validation points?" | Validation evidence applies at the conditions tested; transfer elsewhere needs an applicability assessment. |

 | Tuning to the data | Model adjusted after seeing D | "Was S predicted blind?" | Predict before comparing to avoid calibration-as-validation. |